 If you are wondering about the real reasons to visit Greece, I can easily think of quite a few… Ever since I was a kid, Greece was a mystery.
 My dad did not read me fairy tales at bedtime but everything about Greek myths.
-So, I grew up dreaming of Pandora’s vase and whishing to see Greece.
+So, I grew up dreaming of Pandora’s vase and wishing to see Greece.
 Until I did and I fell in love forever… So much so that, a few years ago, I finally made up my mind and moved to Greece.
 So why should you travel to Greece for your next holidays?
 If you don’t mind some extra passion, let me tell you about them.

-- Best Places to Visit in Greece
+Top Reasons to Visit Greece

 Enjoy Breathtaking Landscapes

 The geography of Greece is as varied as you might imagine and even more.
 All the colors of the rainbow have a leading role in the Greek palette.

 And it’s possible to find any landscape you want in Ελλάδα.
 I’m sure you’ve seen those pristine white roofs cut against ravishing blue skies.

 More than half of Greece is covered with mountains, therefore, there are caves, gorges, and hiking trails.
 But also flat meadows, skiing resorts, and isolated plateaus.

 Besides, not everything is about the islands.

-Even if many of them have turned into super popular holiday destinations in Greece, such as Santorini, Mykonos or Corfu, there are stunning landscapes to discover in mainland Greece as well, such as Nafplion and Epidaurus in the Peloponnese, of Pelion and Meteora in Thessaly.
+Even if many of them have turned into super popular holiday destinations in Greece, including Santorini, Mykonos, or Corfu, there are stunning landscapes to discover in mainland Greece as well, such as Nafplion and Epidaurus in the Peloponnese, of Pelion and Meteora in Thessaly.

 The Greek way of living is usually in a relaxed mode.
 Problems?
 Sigà, sigà, will be the answer.
 Or better, take it easy!

 This is Greek philosophy at its best.
 What’s done cannot be undone, or so they say.
 Let’s enjoy life.

-I love it when they thank you for something putting their hand on their heart, or when they say now just slightly lifting their heads up.
+I love it when they thank you for something by putting their hand on their heart, or when they say now just slightly lifting their heads.
 When words are not needed, they won’t use them.

-Greeks have also learned to enjoy the simple things, a cup of coffee, the beauty of the sunset, the joy of tasty Greek food, music and family gatherings.
+Greeks have also learned to enjoy the simple things, a cup of coffee, the beauty of the sunset, the joy of tasty Greek food, music, and family gatherings.
 All the rest comes and goes.

-When in Greece, take your time, disconnect the Wi-Fi and connect with your inner self, in Greece, every single thing invites you to do so.
+When in Greece, take your time, disconnect the Wi-Fi, and connect with your inner self, in Greece, every single thing invites you to do so.
 You will go back to routine feeling better.

 Philoxenia is enjoyed, and you will feel nostalgia for it when you are away.
 It is related to friendship towards the xeno, the foreigner, and it’s the welcoming smile waiting for you at the airport upon arrival.

 Greece is a generous country made of generous people.
 Locals take pride in receiving their visitors and the best compliment you can make them is saying so.

-In return, you will get the best of what they have: their best food, their best wine, and their honest friendship.
+In return, you will get the best of what they have: Their best food, their best wine, and their honest friendship.

 A holiday in Greece is by no means expensive.
 Accommodation is in general very affordable and the norm says that you usually get value for money.

 There are always cost-effective destinations, hotels, and attractions.
-Generally, prices for good food, fun activities for children, water sports and guided tours as well as car rental are also on the low side.
+Generally, prices for good food, fun activities for children, water sports, guided tours, as well as car rentals, are also on the low side.

 Greece is still one of those places where it is not hard to find a good deal while still making a difference for the local community.
-Invest in buying local souvenirs, local food and avoid international hotel chains or international coffee shops.
+Invest in buying local souvenirs, and local food and avoid international hotel chains or international coffee shops.

 You’ll get better prices and will represent a valuable economic help for the communities.
 Also remember that many of these communities make a living mostly thanks to tourism, which is a seasonal activity.

 If what you are looking for is fun, you will also find it.
 I was once told by a local that life in Greece is pretty much about eating, drinking, and dancing.

 Eating is all about great tastes, but also about enjoying a table together, with family and friends, sharing whatever simple delicacy is around.

-There are many myths about Greeks drinking habits being exaggerated, I’ve heard it many times especially in Crete.
+There are many myths about Greeks’ drinking habits being exaggerated, I’ve heard it many times, especially in Crete.
 Yet, I still have to see a drunk Greek around.
 I never did.

 On many islands, partying comes with Greek holidays, hand in hand.
 You just have to choose the right spot.
 And there’s plenty of fun for all tastes.

-What’s more, Greeks easy ways towards sex can make some of their destinations a paradise for gay couples as well as for people open to new experiences.
+What’s more, Greeks’ easy ways towards sex can make some of their destinations a paradise for gay couples as well as for people open to new experiences.

-#6 Greece is perfect for a romantic escape
+Greece is Perfect for a Romantic Escape

 Who has never dreamed of a wedding with a romantic background?
 Or even a dreamy honeymoon destination?
 Greece is perfect for both.